NHNam181/CTF-collection/BITSCTF2025/DFIR/Virus_Camp_2/solve.md

 powershell.exe -ExecutionPolicy Bypass -File C:\Users\vboxuser\AppData\Local\Temp\temp0001
 powershell.exe -ExecutionPolicy Bypass -File C:\Users\vboxuser\AppData\Local\Temp\temp0001.ps1
 ```
 Follow the path in the .txt file and we should be able to find the malware's source.
+Or search the string "temp0001" will also help in finding the source.
+- If you want to further analyze the .ad1 file, it is recommended to run in a virtual machine.
 - Another way to track the history activity is to export the NTUSER.DAT hive and analyze with **Zimmerman's Registry Explorer** (For some reasons I could not export the .DAT file for analyzing).